ccano/cc2223/session4/README.md

     ports:
       - 80:80
 ```

-and here is a version 2.0 spec that shows adding networking and exec options:

 If you are familiar with docker-compose the file should look very familiar.
 A key difference is that instead of **"services"** we have **"instances."** And you guessed correctly - each section there corresponds to a Singularity instance that will be created.
 In this guide, we will walk through each of the sections in detail.
 Instance folders